sidmn/dumbflix/README.md

 ##**Technical decision:**

-**NextJs:** For improves SEO and performance due to SSG.
+**NextJs:** For improved SEO and performance.
 Its has built-in Image Optimization and lazy loading.

 **Tailwind CSS:** For rapid styling